OctopusDeploy/Architecture/OctopusServer/ConfigAsCode/NamesOrIds.md

 - Consumers of the API generally work in terms of names (be it from the command line, or a script or Hosted configuration).
 Using names means they don’t have to look up IDs.
 - We don’t pay any conversion-cost of Name-Ids until we’re ready to snapshot
 - You can provide a Name that doesn’t yet exist (but you know _will_ exist when you go to snapshot things)
+- For EAP we want to see what a name based API could look like and our customers reactions to that
+- We are already well down this road and have it working
+- If we were designing the API today, this might be way we would have chosen to do it

 ### Disadvantages
 - Any software-clients that call our API need to be updated to send Names.
 E.g.